 - metastases to the liver

-To understand liver metastasis, it is important to understand the role of the liver in your body.
-The liver is the largest organ inside the body, and it is vital to life.
-It is divided into two lobes, and is located under the right ribcage and lung.
+To understand liver metastasis, it’s important to understand the role of the liver in your body.
+The liver is the largest organ inside the body, and it’s vital to life.
+The liver divided into two lobes and is located under the right ribcage and lung.

 The liver’s jobs include:

 - making bile, which helps in digesting fat

 - making many types of proteins used throughout the body for fuel and cell regeneration

 - making enzymes that initiate and participate in numerous body metabolic functions